Jazz Piano Improvisation: The 12 Step Method

 To get you started learning licks, check out this cool turnaround lick lesson from Steve.

-Once you’ve gained and have become comfortable with enough fundamentals and vocabulary, it’s time to go further and model yourself after your jazz heroes and come up with something on your own based on what you already know.
-This is how you put into practice jazz improvisation.
+Once you’ve gained and have become comfortable with enough fundamentals and vocabulary, it’s time to go further and model yourself after your jazz music heroes and come up with something on your own based on what you already know.
+This is how you put into practice improv.